Fibrocystic Breast Disease

 No one knows the cause of cysts.
 They usually disappear after menopause, so it’s suspected that female hormones may be involved.

-The signs and symptoms of fibrocystic breast disease include:
+The signs and symptoms of fibrocystic breasts include:

 Some cysts are very small, but others can be as large as a hen’s egg.
 If you apply pressure, larger cysts may change shape slightly and can be moved around a bit under your skin.

 Most fibroadenomas have a firm, smooth, rubbery feeling and a well-defined shape.
 They also tend to move around under your skin.